GianAndreaSechi/GianAndreaSechi/README.md

-- 👋 Hi, I’m @GianAndreaSechi i'm a Software Engineer and Full Stack Developer with 10 years exeprience.
+- 👋 Hi, I’m @GianAndreaSechi i'm a Software Engineer with 13 years exeprience.
+- 🎸 I'm currently working at Musixmatch as Software Engineer.
 - 👀 I’m interested in AI, Machine Learning, Data Analysis and Algorithms.
-- 🌱 I’m currently learning OSSU (Open Source Society University) and study in deep JavaScript, JQuery, VB.NET, C#, Python, PHP and start to learning MongoDb, Node.js, Angular, React
 - 💞️ I’m looking to collaborate on interesting open source project to improve my skills.
 - 📫 How to reach me: me@gianandreasechi.com
 - 🌍 Website: www.gianandreasechi.com